kamperh/linearvc/readme.md

 ### Programmatic usage

 Install the dependencies in `environment.yml` or run `conda env create -f environment.yml` and check that everything installed correctly.
+The steps below are also illustrated in the [demo notebook](demo.ipynb).

 ```Python
 import torch